marklogic-community/pipes/docker/README.md

 ``docker-compose  -f pipes.yml up``

-You should now have MarkLogic and Pipes running container and available via the bound ports.
+You should now have MarkLogic and Pipes running in containers and available via the bound ports.
 For example, at [localhost:8000]() and [localhost:9081]().